skip to Main Content

 Step 4: Keep it Clean

 While you want your dog to understand that this is their new spot, you don’t want it to get gross enough that they won’t use it.
 And of course, you want your home to be sanitary.
-There are some specific steps to cleaning your dog litter box or artificial turf that we’ll go over in just a bit.
+We’ll go over some specific steps to cleaning your dog litter box or artificial turf in just a bit.

 How to Clean Your Dog Litter Box or Artificial Grass Pad